 In the first season, Shemekka’s plotline revolves around her desire to get butt injections that she hopes will give her a curvier figure.
 “I got no ass,” she tells her friends early on in the season.
 “Me come from yard, land of big batty gyal, and God come and take my damn Jamaican birthright.”
 When Shemekka poses for a painting that Nola plans to submit with a grant application, she isn’t wearing her customary weave, but still asks Nola to paint her with long straight hair and later becomes upset when she sees that Nola has painted her butt as it is instead of the larger size that she wants it to be.
 Nola promptly laughs at her for even broaching the topic, dismissing Shemekka’s feelings as simply vanity: “You do not need to do that shit to your body,” she says.
 “You’re already gorgeous…Why don’t you do some squats?”

-Nola never considers that Shemekka’s feelings about stem from the changes that childbirth wrought on her body, and discourages Shemekka from having plastic surgery because it might influence similar body dissatisfaction in Shemekka’s daughter Nadia (Yahkyra Parham) “What about Nadia?
+Nola never considers that Shemekka’s feelings stem from the changes that childbirth wrought on her body, and discourages Shemekka from having plastic surgery because it might influence similar body dissatisfaction in Shemekka’s daughter Nadia (Yahkyra Parham).
+“What about Nadia?
 It’s hard enough for little Black girls bein’ told they’re ugly and they’re not pretty enough,” Nola says.
 “What if Nadia sees you changing your body and starts to think something’s wrong with hers?”
 Nola is overlooking one of Shemekka’s main motivations for having cosmetic surgery: being able to better provide for Nadia.
 When Shemekka realizes that the burlesque dancers at the Hot N Trot Supper Club command significantly more in tips than she does as a waitress, she asks the owner Winny (Fat Joe) if she can perform onstage, insisting that she can “dance her ass off.”
 Winny explicitly tells her that her small bottom is the reason he won’t let her dance: “You’re beautiful, you got the hots, but you ain’t got no fuckin’ trots!”
 Winny’s rejection doubles as an incentive for Shemekka to modify her body; a physical “flaw” is the only obstacle keeping her from a substantially higher paycheck.

 It isn’t difficult to understand why a single, Black, immigrant mother who’s struggling to survive in a rapidly gentrifying city believes the reward far outweighs the potential risks.
 Yet, as we’re taken through Shemekka’s difficult decision to tell her judgmental friends about the impending procedure, the painful procedure itself, and the consequences of her decision, it becomes clear that She’s Gotta Have It buys into the idea that self-love and body modification can’t coexist.
 On each step of her journey, Shemekka is mocked, degraded, judged, and presented as a “basic ghetto bitch” while Nola is presented as a self-possessed and free Black woman.
-Throughout the first season, $he A$$’D For It, parody reality show in which Black women compete for “a complete booty overhaul,” is embedded in certain episodes.
+Throughout the first season, $he A$$’D For It, a parody reality show in which Black women compete for “a complete booty overhaul,” is embedded in certain episodes.
 The show’s male host is dressed in clothing reminiscent of a stereotypical blaxploitation pimp character while his Black female assistant wears a long blond weave and a skintight dress that barely covers her outrageously large behind.

 The show-within-a-show serves no purpose—other than reinforcing the idea that “real” Black women wear their natural hair and reject body augmentation while “fake” Black women are mindless trendchasers who have caved to the social pressure to alter their bodies.
 When Nola, Shemekka, and their friend Clorinda (Margot Bingham) see an ad for $he A$$’D For It on the side of a bus, Clorinda launches into an impassioned rant about Black women exploiting themselves.
 “Any woman that’s willing to alter her body is willing to affirm the male gaze” she insists.
 “What’s the point of freeing our bodies if all we’re gonna do is carve ‘em up?” she asks, invoking Michelle Obama as an example of a woman who is “way too busy being unapologetically Black and fly” to undergo a cosmetic procedure.
 Clorinda invokes the spectre of feminism as a cudgel against women who choose to change their bodies, even after Nola kindly interjects to try to spare the feelings of a visibly uncomfortable Shemekka.